-The Junior/Senior Prom is open to students of the Sandy Creek High School junior and senior classes.
+The Junior/Senior Prom is open to students and guests of the Creighton Community High School junior and senior classes.
 Guests must follow all rules that the students must follow.
-High School names of guests must be reported to the high school office along with their age and school they are from.
-All guests must be twenty years of age or younger.
 Each student is responsible for his/her guest's conduct.
 Appropriate attire is required for these dances.
 No blue jeans, shorts, or T-shirts will be allowed at the banquet or dance for Prom.
 Black dress jeans will be acceptable.
+Guests that are 21 years of age or older will not be allowed to attend any dances.